 - Be highly computer literate and have experience of or easily be able to learn how to use WordPress software

-Work would be undertaken remotely.
+Work will be undertaken remotely.
 A contributor need not be constantly available, but should be able to take work on consistently.

-Fees payable for the work are negotiable but will be at a fixed rate agreed in advance, typically £60 for a “normal” case note of up to 750 words.
+Fees payable for the work are negotiable but will be at a fixed rate agreed in advance, typically £100 for a “normal” case note of around 750 words.
 Longer pieces of work would attract higher payments agreed in advance.